begler1/20532CIDL-EXP-M2/content.md

 b.
 In the VM disk type list, select the value HDD.
 c.
 In the User Name dialog box, provide the value Student.
 d.
 In the Password and Confirm Password dialog boxes, provide the value AzurePa$$w0rd
 e.
-In the Resource Group section, locate the Use existing option, and then select the 20532 resource group.
+In the Resource Group section, locate the Use existing option, locate the dropdown listbox and select your pre-existing resource group.
 f.
 In the Location list, select the region closest to your current location.
 g.
 Click OK.